WICG/scroll-to-text-fragment/README.md

-# Scroll-To-Text using a URL fragment directive
+# Scroll-To-Text using a URL fragment

 ## Introduction